wazo-platform/wazo-platform.org/content/uc-doc/contributors/debug_asterisk.md

 3. Following the locks

-Starting with the mutex that is being waited on the most look at one of the thread waiting on this lock.
+Starting with the mutex that is being waited on the most, look at one of the thread waiting on this lock.

 In this example we will start with the mutex `0x562d24d15bb4` which was being waited on by 20 threads at the time of the core dump.

-In the bt-threads.txt file search for `0x562d24d15bb4` and stop at any of the matches.
+In the `bt-threads.txt` file, search for `0x562d24d15bb4` and stop at any of the matches.

 ```
 Thread 175 (Thread 0x7fa186bc9700 (LWP 1680946)):